Characterization of spatial Schmidt modes in high-gain SU(1,1) interferometers: MODAL STRUCTURE OF SU(1,1) INTERFEROMETERS

 Compared to the balanced interferometer with full diffraction compensation described by \Cref{eq:h2_comp}, the newly introduced phase term $\E^{-\I \Delta k^{\mathrm{air}}\of{q_s,q_i} \delta z}$ in \Cref{eq:h2_comp_imperfect} describes an offset~$\delta z$ of the focusing element in the air gap of the SU(1,1) interferometer from its optimal position in the case of balanced gains.
 In experiments, this optimal position is normally defined by the position that maximizes the interferometric visibility

-when the phase is varied between the bright and dark fringe with integral intensities~$\langle\hat{N}_{\mathrm{tot}}\rangle_{\mathrm{bf}}$ and~$\langle\hat{N}_{\mathrm{tot}}\rangle_{\mathrm{df}}$, respectively.
-In the experimental setup, the phase $\phi$ is usually varied by changing the phase of the pump laser and is therefore independent of $\delta z$, see also \Cref{fig:su11setup}.
+when the phase is varied between the bright and dark fringe with integral intensities~$\langle\hat{N}_{\mathrm{tot}}\rangle_{\mathrm{bf}}$ and~$\langle\hat{N}_{\mathrm{tot}}\rangle_{\mathrm{df}}$, respectively, \revA{whereas} the phase $\phi$ is usually varied by changing the phase of the pump laser and is therefore independent of $\delta z$, see also \Cref{fig:su11setup}.
 Clearly, for the perfectly compensated balanced interferometer, $v=\SI{100}{\percent}$, see \Cref{sec:app_vis} and \refcite{PRR5}.
 However, for an unbalanced (or imperfectly compensated) interferometer, the optimal visibility will generally be less than $\SI{100}{\percent}$.
-An example for the dependence of $v$ on $\delta z$ for the parameters used in this work can be seen in \Cref{fig:visoverdeltaz}, which will be explained in more detail below.

 Generally, for a given setup, the optimal value for $\delta z$ can be found by varying $\delta z$ and maximizing the visibility, see \Cref{eq:form_vis_XY}, for which an additional optimization over $\phi$ is not required.
 It should be noted that in general, as also described in \Cref{sec:app_vis}, the bright and dark fringes do not occur at $\phi=0$ and $\phi=\pi$, respectively and are instead shifted by some phase $\Upsilon$, see \Cref{eq:Upsilon}.

-In order to analyze the behavior of the Schmidt modes in this kind of interferometer, we first define the overlap coefficients of the output modes of the first crystal and the input modes of the second crystal\footnote{In this work, we use Fraktur letters~$\ocg$ and~$\och$ (and~$\occ$) to designate the overlap coefficients which were dubbed $g$ and $h$ in \refcite{multimodesqueezing} in order to avoid confusion with the phase matching function~$h$ defined in \Cref{eq:integ_diffeqs_s,eq:integ_diffeqs_i}. }~\cite{multimodesqueezing}:
+Before analyzing the behavior of the Schmidt modes in this kind of interferometer, we first \revA{illustrate the modal layouts of two crystals in comparison to the entire interferometer in \Cref{fig:modelayouts}.
+One can notice that to describe the full SU(1,1) system, two sets of overlap coefficients\footnote{In this work, we use Fraktur letters~$\ocg$ and~$\och$ (and~$\occ$) to designate the overlap coefficients which were dubbed $g$ and $h$ in \refcite{multimodesqueezing} in order to avoid confusion with the phase matching function~$h$ appearing in \Cref{eq:integ_diffeqs_eb_beta,eq:integ_diffeqs_eb_eta}.} $\ocg_{km}$ and $\och_{km}$ are required, which will be introduced more formally below.}

+\revA{The first overlap coefficient corresponds to the overlap between} the output modes of the first crystal and the input modes of the second crystal and is defined as~\cite{multimodesqueezing}:

 In general, this overlap coefficient is not diagonal ($\ocg_{km}\not\propto\delta_{km}$), even for an interferometer consisting only of two consecutive crystals with no phase object in between, so that any output Schmidt mode of the first crystal may couple to all input Schmidt modes of the second crystal.